acreegan/lung_modelling/docs/app.rst

       "pooled_derivative_directory": "pooled_derivative",
       "directory_index_glob": "directory_index*.csv",
       "data_folder_depth": 2,
+      "subject_id_folder_depth": 2,
       "lung_image_glob": "*.nii",
       "lobe_mapping": {"rul": 3, "rml": 4, "rll": 5, "lul": 1,
                         "lll": 2}
     }

-In the above example, the first 6 items are generic and the final 2 are dataset specific, which can be added as necessary and accessed by the workflow tasks.
+In the above example, the first 6 items are generic and the final 3 are dataset specific, which can be added as necessary and accessed by the workflow tasks.

 **primary_directory** refers to the name of the directory holding the primary